Daughters of America: Philanthropy and benefits

 In 1907 the Daughters of America created a Funeral Benefit Department.
-The organization also operated a home for the elderly in Tiffin, Ohio.
+In 1930, the organization opened the Daughters of America National Home in Tiffin, Ohio.
 Those members wishing to reside there had two options: turn over all their income and properties to the home or join a "contributing plan" which required a monthly fee of $275.
 Any member 62 or older who had been a member of the order for at least fifteen years was eligible to stay at the home.

 Instead of an orphanage, the Daughters of America created an early form of foster care called the "Helping Hands System".
 A manager would find suitable homes for the children and a stipend for their support was paid out of the funds of the department, raised by voluntary contributions from the local branches.
 By the 1970s this had evolved into a financial aid toward the education of children under 18 in the event of the members death.

 An insurance concern, the Daughters of America, National Council, was established in 1907 and admitted men and women.
 There were 97,340 member in 973 lodges in 1923.
 It was headquartered at 708 State Avenue, Cincinnati, Ohio as of 1923.